kubernetes/test-infra/boskos/mason/README.md

 ## Introduction

-Mason creates and update virtual resources from existing physical resources.
+Mason creates and updates virtual resources from existing physical resources.
 As an example, in order to create a GKE cluster you need a GCP Project.
 Mason will construct virtual resources based on the configuration of a given resource type.
 Each configuration defines its physical resources requirement.
 Mason will acquire those resources from Boskos and pass them to the specific implementation that will turn them into a virtual resource.